kubernetes-sigs/image-builder/docs/book/src/capi/providers/azure.md

 From the `images/capi` directory, run `make build-azure-vhd-ubuntu-1804`

-> If building the windows images from a Mac there is a known issue with connectivity.
-Please see details on running [MacOS with ansible](../windows/windows.md#macos-with-ansible).
+> If building the Windows images from a Mac there is a known issue with connectivity.
+Please see details on running [macOS with ansible](../windows/windows.md#macos-with-ansible).

 ### Hyper-V Generation 2 VHDs